The incredible stories behind the world’s biggest planes

 Boeing 747-8: 224 feet

 At 250 feet long (76m), with a wingspan of around 224 feet (68m) and a maximum capacity of over 600 passengers, the Boeing 747-8 is among the largest commercial airliners ever produced.
-The original 747 dates back to the 1960s and ushered in the era of the jumbo jet, so the 747-8 launched in 2005 to build on its success.
+The original 747 dates back to the 1960s and ushered in the era of the jumbo jet, and the 747-8 launched in 2005 to build on its success.

 Boeing 747-8: 224 feet